 The Job Seeker Snapshot and Employment Services Assessment (ESAt) retain fundamental roles in Workforce Australia Services.
-The results of a Participant's Job Seeker Snapshot and ESAt should be used in conjunction with other assessments to understand a Participant's goals and personal circumstances.
-Providers may also support Participants to access and use the assessments and tools available on Workforce Australia Online, including the Job Seeker Snapshot and Profile.
+The results of a Participant's Job Seeker Snapshot and any ESAt should be used in conjunction with other assessments to understand a Participant's goals and personal circumstances.
+Providers may also support Participants to access and use the assessments and tools available on Workforce Australia Online, including the Job Seeker Snapshot and profile.

 4.3.
-The Job Seeker Snapshot and the JSCI
+The Job Seeker Snapshot and the Job Seeker Classification Instrument